 Though the precise nature of this year’s celebrations for King Bhumibol’s birthday in Bangkok and elsewhere around Thailand remains to be seen, it is likely that there will be a continuation of the previous tradition of using elaborate light displays to decorate royally prestigious areas of Bangkok such as Ratchadamnoen Avenue in Phra Nakhon, and other roads around and close to the Grand Palace.
-There have also conventionally been traditional ceremonies at Sanam Luang royal ceremonial ground, which earlier this year was the location of King Bhumibol’s cremation, and this will also likely be the case again going forward, too.
+There are usually traditional ceremonies at Sanam Luang royal ceremonial ground, which was also the location of King Bhumibol’s cremation, and this will also likely be the case again going forward, too.

 Similarly, it is to be expected that there will continue to be fairly prominent celebrations of King Bhumibol’s birthday in Hua Hin, where he spent much of his time at Klai Kangwon Palace, and which regularly played host to the most high-profile royal birthday celebrations each year.